OnlyAviv/bitpackedbuffer/README.md

 ## Overview

 BitPackedBuffer provides precise control over bit-level operations in JavaScript, supporting both big-endian and little-endian byte orders.
-Whether you're implementing a binary protocol, working with compressed data, or handling custom file formats, BitPackedBuffer offers a clean, chainable API for all your bit manipulation needs.
+Whether you're implementing a binary protocol, working with file formats, or handling low-level data, BitPackedBuffer is designed to meet your needs.

 ### Key Features